-But what are we really scared of?
+But what are we so scared of?

 These seven TED Talks walk you through the journey of overcoming your next big hurdle.
 Sharing a cross-section of science and personal experiences, these speakers will give you the confidence you need to fight through flight-mode and face your fears head-on.